favonia/cloudflare-ddns/docs/CONTRIBUTING.markdown

    If you edit `docs/designs/`, write for future readers who need the current intended design, not pull-request context.
 Describe present semantics directly, avoid rollout phrasing such as "currently" or "first implementation", anchor history to explicit versions or changes, move project-wide policy into shared design notes, and tighten wording to keep design notes high-signal and precise.

+   Default to updating an existing design note or using a code comment, test, or contributor doc.
+Create a new design note only when no smaller home fits and the rule is durable enough to matter across unrelated future tasks.
+See [docs/designs/README.markdown](designs/README.markdown) for the design-note admission rule.

 5. Keep README reader-friendly.

    `README.markdown` is for a broad user audience, including not-so-technical users.